Kobehill68/04_Code_Quiz/README.md

 ## The Solution
-This project utilizes Bootstrap for the CSS styling and a single html file and a single JavaScript file.
+This project utilizes Bootstrap for the CSS styling and a single html file and a single JavaScript file. the main body of my JavaSrcipt file has all my variables and functions and at the bottum of the page has all my event listeners.

-I am
+## Gameplay
+When you hit start quiz the timer will begin to count down and the first question will pop up.
+And you will be presented with the choices .
+If you select the wrong answer ten seconds will be deducted and you will move on to the next question.
+If the timer runs out the quiz will end taking you the quizEnd page.

 ## Sources